phillip-le/phillip-le.github.io/src/content/docs/setup/awesome-macos-apps.md

 ## Spotlight Replacement

 [Raycast](https://www.raycast.com/) is a better Spotlight search.
-It can also be used to [uninstall applications](https://youtu.be/tVDnl0YW9hA)!
+It can also be used to [uninstall applications](https://youtu.be/tVDnl0YW9hA) and search for screenshots!

 ### Extensions